CDSoft/sp/doc/sp.rst

 To simplify the grammar and then the Python script we define two terminal symbols to group the operators (additive and multiplicative operators).
 We can also define a special symbol that is ignored by SP.
 This symbol is used as a separator.
-This is generaly usefull for white spaces and comments.
+This is generaly useful for white spaces and comments.

 Terminal symbol definition for expressions: